 The effectiveness of NYC Ferry was the topic of significant policy debate.
 Of interest was whether the service improved labor market connections within the city and whether these benefits accrued to low or high-income workers.
 I provide some answers to these policy questions.
 I find the ferry service had a statistically significant but small effect on commuter flows within the city.
 I estimate roughly 2,600 workers altered their behavior to take advantage of the reduced commuting costs offered by the ferry service.
 All net commuting growth was among workers with incomes of \$40,000 or higher.
-Results from the structural model show low and high-income workers both value a ferry connection.
-Initially, high-income workers were overrepresented on routes selected for ferry service, causing much of the benefit to accrue to high-income workers.
-Additionally, the location preferences of high-income workers aligned more closely with ferry routes, resulting in a shift of high-income workers towards ferry serviced routes.
+Results from the structural model show low- and higher-income workers both value a ferry connection.
+Initially, higher-income workers were overrepresented on routes selected for ferry service, causing them to capture most of the benefit.
+Additionally, the location preferences of higher-income workers aligned more closely with ferry routes, resulting in a shift of higher-income workers towards ferry-serviced routes.
 I find no evidence that the ferry system was successful in expanding low-income employment.